HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

-# DAM Staging mismatch
+# DAM Staging Mismatch

 DAM Staging helps in syncing items between the publisher and subscriber.
 If there are any failures during the sync, the sync results to uneven assets between environments.
 This makes it difficult to find the discrepancies between environments just by browsing through them.
-A new feature is introduced in [Digital Asset Management](../../index.md) (DAM) which helps you find the discrepancies between the environments and view them in a detailed report.
+A new feature called DAM Staging Mismatch is introduced in [Digital Asset Management](../../index.md) (DAM) to help you find the discrepancies between the environments and view them in a detailed report.

 ## Finding the DAM Staging mismatch